keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 1. Endotoxins
 2. Exotoxins

-Endotoxins are toxins your body makes—they are literally made inside of you—such as feces, urea, and lactic acid (I did a whole IGTV thing on Lactic Acid.
-If you’re curious, check it out.).
+Endotoxins are toxins your body makes—they are literally made inside of you—such as feces, urea, and lactic acid (I did a whole IGTV thing on lactic acid.
+If you’re curious, [check it out](https://www.instagram.com/tv/CL5ibm7JdOy/?utm_source=ig_web_copy_link).

 Exotoxins are toxins that you introduce into your body.
 So pretty much any chemical you put inside of or on your body.
 Think cleaning products, pesticides, cosmetics, pollutants, etc.[^8]